Carolina Blends and Brews: City Scape Winery

 PELZER, S.C.
 (WSPA) – City Scape Winery, located on Dunklin Bridge Road in Pelzer, is celebrating one year in its new building, while also celebrating Valentine’s Day.

 Josh and Debra Jones are the owners.
-Debra says their ownership was not initially a part of their career plans.
+Debra said their ownership was not initially a part of their career plans.

 ”We were bored one day and so we’re like let’s go make some wine.
 It was just a random thing, and we did what every good millennial does…we looked at YouTube.
 And we found that we needed to get some supplies, so we found this place in the middle of nowhere…it was called City Scape winery.”